avanhatt/icse22ae-kani/README.md

 Once you have seen enough of these statements (or after 20 minutes has past), kill the command with `ctrl-C`.

+Note: if you leave this specific command running on an instance with <64GB RAM, it may terminate with a `Killed` message.
+Since we do not expect this command to succeed without the next step, this is consistent with the results in the paper.

 Now, we can run the command _with_ function pointer restrictions enabled.
 Here, the loop unwinding processing should complete within 5 minutes, with the entire verification completing within 20 minutes (depending on host machine).

 ```bash